Nick-/the-free-private-email-project/README.md

 INSTALL & RUN

-1. `sudo bash setup.sh` will prompt for the hosting domain (cheapbusiness.email).
+1. `sudo bash setup.sh` will prompt for the hosting domain (example.com).

 7. `sudo bash b.sh` will build the local docker file.